Matt Olson Player Props: Braves vs. Padres

 Matt Olson At The Plate

-- He ranks 43rd in batting average, 32nd in on base percentage, and ninth in slugging among qualified batters in MLB.
+- Among qualifying hitters, he ranks 52nd in batting average, while his on-base percentage ranks 33rd and he is 11th in slugging.

-- Olson has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in seven of those games.
+- Olson has picked up a hit in 11 of 17 games this year, with multiple hits seven times.

-- Olson has driven home a run in 10 games this season (62.5%), including more than one RBI in 31.3% of his games and producing three or more of his team's runs on two occasions..
+- Olson has had an RBI in 10 games this season (58.8%), including five multi-RBI outings (29.4%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 62.5% of his games this year, with more than one run scored in 18.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.